-- Following an initial approach by Wellington Hospitals Foundation Chair Bill Day in 2016, Wellington property developer Mark Dunajtschik announces an extroidinary gift of \$50 million to build and donate a new world class children's hospital to our region.
-Mark Dunajschik and Bill Day - The CCDHB and Government announce a contribution of \$45 million, which includes \$21 million for prepatory work on the site beside the main hospital campus. - The Wellington Hospitals Foundation launches a public campaign to raise \$6 million which increased to \$10 million to outfit and equip the interior of the new children's hospital, which brings the total cost of the building works to \$105 million.
+- Following an initial approach by Wellington Hospitals Foundation Chair Bill Day in 2016, Wellington property developer Mark Dunajtschik announces an extroidinary gift of \$50 million to build and donate a new world class children's hospital to our region. - The CCDHB and Government announce a contribution of \$45 million, which includes \$21 million for prepatory work on the site beside the main hospital campus.

+celebrate on the day the new hospital is announced.

+The Wellington Hospitals Foundation launches a public campaign to raise \$6 million which increased to \$10 million to outfit and equip the interior of the new children's hospital, which brings the total cost of the building works to \$105 million.

-• Mauri stones from Rangiatea, Whakarongotai, Taranaki Maunga and Porirua are laid by iwi representatives to mark the beginning of the new build.
+Mauri stones from Rangiatea, Whakarongotai, Taranaki Maunga and Porirua are laid by iwi representatives to mark the beginning of the new build.